EthanL3/mock_investor/README.md

 - Save and load portfolio data.

 ## Setting up API:
-- Create a config.properties file with a valid API key from https://www.alphavantage.co/support/#api-key (free)
+- Create a new file and name it config.properties
 - The config.properties filepath should be stock_app/app/main/src/assets/config.properties
-- The sytax of the file is:
+- Go to https://www.alphavantage.co/support/#api-key to get a free API key
+- Edit the file (should be blank right now) to have the following line:
 ```txt
 ALPHA_VANTAGE_API_KEY=YourAPIKeyHere
 ```
+- API is fully set up now, not that it is limited to 25 requests/day

 ## Getting Started
 - To run the app on an android device, simply download the apk file located in the root directory of this repo (MockInvestor.apk)